Hayden2018/dialogcraft/README.md

 - **Customizability**: Switch between all available models in your OpenAI account, with full control over parameters such as temperature and top P. You can also set the maximum context messages for cost efficiency.
 Choose between dark and light modes based on your preference.
 - **Import/Export**: You can import and export your chat history in JSON format.

-## Tech Stack
+## Technology

-DialogCraft is built using React for the user interface and Electron for desktop integration.
+DialogCraft is built using React with Redux-Saga + Material UI for the user interface and Electron for desktop integration.

 ## Getting Started